open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 ^^^^^^^^^^^^^^^^^^^

-Processes in the MPI application inherit their environment from the Open RTE daemon upon the node on which they are running.
+Processes in the MPI application inherit their environment from the PRRTE daemon upon the node on which they are running.
 The environment is typically inherited from the user's shell.
 On remote nodes, the exact environment is determined by the boot MCA module used.
-The rsh launch module, for example, uses either rsh/ssh to launch the Open RTE daemon on remote nodes, and typically executes one or more of the user's shell-setup files before launching the Open RTE daemon.
+The rsh launch module, for example, uses either rsh/ssh to launch the PRRTE daemon on remote nodes, and typically executes one or more of the user's shell-setup files before launching the PRRTE daemon.
 When running dynamically linked applications which require the ``LD_LIBRARY_PATH`` environment variable to be set, care must be taken to ensure that it is correctly set when booting Open MPI.